LouisMuriuki/QuizApp/README.md

 # QuizApp
-This is a simple quiz app that i build with Jvascript
+This is a simple quiz app that i build with Vanilla Javascript. feel free to edit and change as you like